MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

 > boxplot(log10(mydata))
 > graphics.off()
 ```
-## Week 5 Homework: :house:
+## Week 5 Homework: :house: (graded)

-Create an script that used CRI's HPC to perform the following task:
+Create a script that used CRI's HPC to perform the following task:

 Using the data file: NeuralStemCellData.tab